 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you have or have ever had any condition that affects your blood cells.
 Your doctor may tell you not to take thiothixene.

-- tell your doctor if you have or have ever had seizures, breast cancer, or heart disease.
+- tell your doctor if you have or have ever had trouble keeping your balance, seizures, breast cancer, or heart disease.
 Also tell your doctor if you are experiencing alcohol withdrawal (symptoms that a person may experience when he/she suddenly stops drinking alcohol after drinking heavily or for a long time), or if you have ever had to stop taking a medication for mental illness due to severe side effects.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
 If you become pregnant while taking thiothixene, call your doctor.
 Thiothixene. may cause problems in newborns following delivery if it is taken during the last months of pregnancy.